-Comparing Bogotá with Medellín, the two biggest cities in Colombia is bound to ruffle some feathers.
+Comparing Bogotá with Medellín, the two biggest cities in Colombia, is bound to ruffle some feathers.
 The aim of this blog post is to offer a good comparison of the two biggest cities in Colombia and two of the most desirable cities in Latin America.
 If you’re a traveller, digital nomad, or expat looking for a place to live or even just to spend a few months, read on.
-I’ve spent a good amount of time in both cities and like both.
+I’ve spent a good amount of time in both cities, and like both.
 But which is best?

 First of all, “best” is a relative term.
-Best for one person could be worst for another.
+The best for one person could be the worst for another.
 Just because a city ranks highly in one specific area does not mean it takes a clean sweep of the awards.
 I will try to give a good overview of both Bogotá and Medellín as places to spend longer than a few days.
 The thing is, many cities are superb for visiting short-term and horrible places to spend longer than a few weeks.
 I can think of quite a few.
 And the reverse is true.
 Some places are impossible to get your head around in a couple of days, but they slowly draw you in.

 An important point to know is that Rolos (people from Bogotá) and Paisas (people from Medellin) are different in temperament, attitude, and maintain different lifestyles.
 There’s a fierce rivalry between the two cities.
 You’ll often hear Paisas talk down about Bogotá.
 In a way, it’s understandable.
 Inhabitants of most provincial cities around the world regard the capital of Colombia with distrust and envy.
 Rolos, in general, have good things to say about the capital of Antioquia.
 So if you want an unbiased opinion of Colombia’s capital, don’t ask someone from Medellin.